centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **What (other) tasks could the dataset be used for?**

 The scale of the dataset makes it suitable for NLP tasks such as language modelling.
-It is likely possible to extract reviews, social media post and similar semi-labelled datasets from the dataset which can be used for NLP task such as sentiment analysis or hate-speech detection.
+It is likely possible to extract reviews, social media posts and similar semi-labelled datasets from the dataset which can be used for NLP task such as sentiment analysis or hate-speech detection.